Thermoelectric Wine Cooler vs Vapor Compression

 One of the most important considerations in wine storage is that the wine is kept at the correct temperature.
 A temperature of between 55 and 65 degrees will allow the wine to age to perfection and prevent it from spoiling.
 Most wine refrigeration systems accomplish this with the use of a vapor compression system.

-Like a regular refrigerator compressor, a wine cooler compressor sends a refrigerant though a compressor.
+Like a regular refrigerator compressor, a wine cooler compressor sends a refrigerant through a compressor.
 In the compressor, the refrigerant's molecules become pushed together, forming a superheated vapor.
 The superheated vapor travels through the condenser, which allows the room's air to cool the vapor slightly.
 The vapor then undergoes flash evaporation, turning it cold.
 As it continues through the coils of the evaporator unit, a fan blows air across the coils, vaporizing the refrigerant and keeping the air cold.
 The cold air is returned to the refrigerator, where it maintains the correct temperature.

 Some wine refrigerators use another type of cooling system: thermoelectric cooling.
 A thermoelectric wine cooler uses what is known as the Peltier effect to provide cooling.
 A thermoelectric heat pump uses electrical energy to create a surface with a temperature gradient (in which one side is cold and one side is hot), and then continually pushes heat away from the cold side.